kden/esp32_sunlight_sensor/README.md

 In the `[all_sensors]` section:

 - `url`: the URL of the web service where your sensor sends data

+Under each sensor configuration:

+- `sensor_id`: a simple identifier for each sensor
 - `sensor_set_id`: each location, for example each area of land which will be blanketed with sensors, gets its own sensor_set_id.
 I've only tested this with simple IDs with no spaces.

-Under each sensor configuration:

-- `sensor_id`: a simple identifier for each sensor
 - `wifi_credentials`: one or more SSIDs and passwords separated by a colon.
 Each pair can be separated by a semicolon, like `SSID:Password;SSID2:Password2`
-- `sda_gpio`: Pin number used for SDA GPIO (8 for the ESP32-S3-DevKitC-1U-N8)
+- `sda_gpio`: pin number used for SDA GPIO (8 for the ESP32-S3-DevKitC-1U-N8)
-- `scl_gpio`: Pin number used for SCL GPIO (9 for the ESP32-S3-DevKitC-1U-N8)
+- `scl_gpio`: pin number used for SCL GPIO (9 for the ESP32-S3-DevKitC-1U-N8)
+- `bearer_token`: simple hard-coded bearer token to authenticate to the sensor API
+- `board_type`: a free-format string describing the board
+- `night_start_hour`: start of nighttime, a period where we won't take sensor readings or connect to Wifi, to save battery power, in local (sensor-set) time.
+Defaults to 22.
+- `night_end_hour`: end of nighttime, defaults to 4 (local sensor set time.)
+- `battery_adc_gpio`: pin number used to read voltage.
+Defaults to -1 which means unused.
+Can't be used with the USB battery pack, only with a battery and voltage divider circuit.

 ## Acknowledgments